HypnoBeaverMoose/hypnobeavermoose.github.io/_posts/2024-12-07-game-architecture-using-scriptable-objects-part-2.md

 title:  "Game Architecture Using Scriptable Objects Part 2"
 ---

-[In my last post](/2024-12-02-game-architecture-using-scriptable-objects-part-1.md) I introduced the [scriptable library](https://github.com/HypnoBeaverMoose/ScriptableLibrary), it's inspiration and my motivation for creating it.
-This time we're going to go further into the code itself and outline some of the more interesting aspects to look out for.
-I won't go in too deep into when and where to use it as Ryan has already done a pretty good job.
+>[In my last post](/2024-12-02-game-architecture-using-scriptable-objects-part-1.md) I introduced the [scriptable library](https://github.com/HypnoBeaverMoose/ScriptableLibrary), it's inspiration and my motivation for creating it.
+This time we're going to go further into the code and outline some of its the more interesting aspects.
+I will not really go too deep into when and where to use it as [Ryan](https://www.youtube.com/watch?v=raQ3iHhE_Kk) has already done a pretty good job.

 ### Variables

 A "scriptable" variable is an object that represents a single value.
-It can be a player's health, a user's input or any other value, that you might want to "inject" into a script.
-The cool thing about this type of variable is that it's a shared state, is easily accessible in the project and it's value can be set directly from the editor, which means it makes things easy to test.
+That's... basically it.
+It can be a player's health, a user's input or any other value that you might want to "inject" into a script.
+The cool thing about this is that it is essentially a shared state between multiple elements in your game.
+Also, it is easily accessible in the project and it's value can be set directly from the editor, which means it makes things very easy to test.

 ```cs
 public class Variable<T> : ScriptableObject